Understanding Dataset Difficulty with $\mathcal{V}$-Usable Information: -Usable Information

 \subsection{Assumptions}

-Implicit in estimating the $\mathcal{V}$-information is the assumption that the data used to find the optimal $f \in \mathcal{V}$ and the data used to estimate $H_\mathcal{V}(Y|X)$ are identically distributed, since \vi is ultimately a function of two random variables $X,Y$.
+Implicit in estimating the $\mathcal{V}$-information is the assumption that the data used to find the optimal $f \in \mathcal{V}$ and the data used to estimate $H_\mathcal{V}(Y|X)$ are identically distributed.
 This dependence on the data distribution makes $\mathcal{V}$-information well-suited for estimating and interpreting dataset difficulty.
 However, it is still possible to estimate the difficulty of sub-populations or subsets of the data, though it would be imprecise to refer to this measure as \vi (see \S\ref{ssec:second_implications} for details).
 We also assume that the difference between the empirical \vi (calculated using some finite dataset) and the true \vi (calculated over the distributions) is negligible, though this may not hold, for example, if the dataset is too small (see Appendix \ref{appendix:trainingdata}).